teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employment-law.md

 ## Employees vs. Independent Contractors

 Since Independent contractors require far less paperwork, it's tempting to treat everyone as an independent contractor.
 This is a bad idea.
 Independent contractor misclassification carries serious risks.
 Know the legal difference between employees and independent contractors.
-If it's a close call, err on the side of caution: call them an employee.
+When it's a close call, err on the side of caution: call them an employee.
+If you incorrectly classify an employee as an independent contractor, the Department of Labor will eventually notice and impose some stiff fines and penalties.

 | Employee | Independent Contractor |
 | -- | -- | --|
-company supervises and controls the manner of performing work | controls own destiny works during company hours | chooses own hours works at company office | works at own office uses company tools and software | uses her own tools and software
+company supervision | controls own destiny works during company hours | chooses own hours works at company office | works at own office uses company tools and software | uses her own tools and software